 What are hemp hearts?

 Hemp hearts are raw, hulled hemp seeds.
 They are found in the produce section of most grocery stores, right next to the chia seeds.
-While they're commonly used as a salad or smoothie topper, I let them take center stage in a sauce for my Rawkstar Veggie Bowl originally created for the Fresh Start Spring 21-day cleanse.
+While they're commonly used as a salad or smoothie topper, I let them take center stage in a sauce for my Rawkstar Veggie Bowl originally created for the our Seasonal Cleanse Seasonal Cleanse.
 This nut (yes, a nut!) is considered a superfood because it's so nutrient-dense.

 Hemp hearts benefits